privacyint/appdata-environment-desktop/README.md

 ## Theory

 This toolkit is built around a flaw that exists in the trust paradigm used extensively on the Internet.
 When secure connections are established such as HTTPS, the client checks against an internal store of "trust anchors" in its "trust store" known as certificate authorities (or CAs for short).
 CA's exist in most operating systems through a number of methods, predominantly commercial agreements.
-This toolkit introduces are own CA that we add to the "trust store" which allows us to intercept secure traffic in transit, because the client now trusts this CA too in addition to the preconfigured ones.
+This toolkit introduces a CA that we add to the "trust store" (see step 5 and 6 above) which allows us to intercept secure traffic in transit, because the client now trusts this CA in addition to the preconfigured ones.

-This is where the term man-in-the-middle comes from, as we are sitting between the client and the server in the middle and intercepting and analysing the communication.
+This is where the term man-in-the-middle comes from, as we are sitting in the middle between the client and the server, intercepting and analysing the communication.

 ## Implementation

 Inside this toolkit there are number of components which work together to allow for interception of data in transit.
-Let us talk through each element and how they work together, then I will discuss the various ways that they can be used
+Let us talk through each element and how they work together, then we will discuss the various ways that they can be used

 ### Virtualbox (6.0.4)